lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-07-Ackermann-not-PR-II.md

 The [full development](https://www.isa-afp.org/entries/Ackermanns_not_PR.html) can be found in Isabelle's Archive of Formal Proofs.
 I tidied it considerably in the course of writing this blog post.
-The new version will remain hidden in the development branch of the AFP until Isabelle 2022 is released, this coming September.
+The new version will remain hidden in the development branch of the AFP until Isabelle 2022 is released, around October.
-Although the theorem is remarkable and deep, it's easy to formalise.
+Although the theorem is remarkable and deep, it's formal proof is concise: a mere 300 lines.

 By the way, if you are looking for a function that is not primitive recursive and has a practical application, the answer is, any programming language interpreter.
 An interpreter takes a source program (encoded somehow) and executes it, so it can easily run forever.